quico14/DesignPatternsReview/README.md

 # DesignPatternsReview
-Several exercises about design patterns for reviewing them
+Several exercises about design patterns for reviewing them.